phetsims/qa/documentation/qa-book.md

 #### Legends of Learning Test

-To test a simulation in the Legends of Learning harness, do the following:
+To test a simulation in the Legends of Learning (LoL) harness, do the following:

 1. Go to https://developers.legendsoflearning.com/public-harness/index.html.
 2. Copy and paste the simulation’s URL into “Enter Game Source URL.”